Josephine Clay Ford: Personal life

 Dody and her husband were also art collectors and owned paintings by Vincent van Gogh, Pierre-Auguste Renoir and Pablo Picasso.
 Walter died in 1991 of pancreatic cancer.
-Dody died on June 1, 2005 at the Henry Ford Hospital in Detroit.
+Dody died on June 1, 2005, at the Henry Ford Hospital in Detroit.

 Philanthropy

 In 2001, Time magazine estimated her net worth at approximately $416 million.
-In 2005 at the time of her death, she owned more than 13 million shares of Ford Motor stock.
+In 2005, at the time of her death, she owned more than 13 million shares of Ford Motor stocks.

 Josephine and Walter Ford were major contributors to the College for Creative Studies (a $20,000,000 donation in 1997) and the Detroit Institute of Arts among other institutions.
 Dody donated Van Gogh's Portrait of the Postman Joseph Roulin, which was valued at $40,000,000, to the Detroit Institute of Arts in 1996.
 She also donated large amounts of money for cancer research leading to the formation of the Josephine Ford Cancer Center.